Edith Marion Patch: Early life

 Edith Marion Patch was the youngest of six children of William Whipple Patch Jr. and Salome Jenks.
 After the American Civil War, the family moved to New Vinton, Iowa but returned to Worcester in 1872.
-Her interest in natural history became evident at an early age and she used to ramble near her home, studying the animals, flowers and plants she saw there.
-The family moved to Minneapolis, Minnesota in 1881, when she was eight and then out into the countryside again two years later, when she was able to resume her interests in natural history.
+Her interest in natural history became evident at an early age and she used to ramble near her home, studying its flora and fauna.
+The family moved to Minneapolis, Minnesota in 1881, when she was eight and then into the countryside two years later, when she was able to resume her interests in natural history.
 She was sufficiently knowledgeable while still at school to write an essay on the monarch butterfly which won her a prize in a competition.
-She invested her $25 reward in a copy of John Henry Comstock's "Manual for the Study of Insects" with illustrations by Anna Botsford Comstock.
+She invested her $25 prize in a copy of John Henry Comstock's "Manual for the Study of Insects" with illustrations by Anna Botsford Comstock.
 After graduating from Minneapolis's South High School in 1896, Patch went to the University of Minnesota, graduating with a BSc in 1901.
 At first she was unable to find suitable employment as an entomologist and spent two years teaching English at a high school, but she got her chance when Dr. Charles D. Woods offered her an unpaid post.
 The job was at the University of Maine in the Maine Agricultural Experiment Station to start up an entomology department.
 Woods decision to appoint based on merit and not gender was vindicated when she was granted a full-time job the following year.